 What should you do if you’re lonely?
 The researchers said,

 because social isolation and loneliness are often weakly correlated, simply increasing social contact may not mitigate loneliness.
 Likewise, exclusively altering one’s subjective perceptions among those who remain objectively socially isolated may not mitigate risk.
 The evolutionary perspective of loneliness… presents loneliness as an adaptive signal, similar to hunger and thirst, that motivates one to alter behavior in a way that will increase survival.
 Accordingly, loneliness is a powerful motivator to reconnect socially, which, in turn, increases survival and opportunity to pass on genes.
 Consistent with this perspective, intervention attempts to alter the signal (e.g., hunger, loneliness) without regard to the actual behavior (e.g., eating, social connection) and vice versa would likely be ineffective.

 Loneliness is a grossly under-recognized health risk.
-It is especially concerning given that technology continues to drive away direct human interaction.
+It is especially concerning given that technology continues to drive away direct human kamagra.
 If you feel lonely, make an effort to spend more time with family and friends.
-Make new friends if need be.
+Make new friends if needs be.
+If you struggle doing this in person, use an online chat platform like Omegle.
+Should you ever find yourself banned, visit VPNCompass.com for advice on what to do.
+And use the camera, as it is closer to real human interaction.
 If you feel intensely lonely you should consider seeing a therapist as well.

 Holt-Lunstad, Julianne, et al. “Loneliness and Social Isolation as Risk Factors for Mortality A Meta-Analytic Review.”
 Perspectives on Psychological Science10.2 (2015): 227-237.